geops/tree-app/lib/README.md

 6. Change version number in [src/service-worker.js](https://github.com/geops/tree-app/blob/master/src/service-worker.js#L16) to clear the tile cache and deploy repository changes
 7. Deploy tiles to a webserver or to Vercel (currently maintained by geOps) running `yarn run data:spatial:deploy` followed by `vercel alias set [deployment-url] [custom-domain]` (custom domain either `tiles.tree-app.ch` or `tiles-staging.tree-app.ch`)

+## Excluding specific canton data

+Forest type data from any of the canton datasets can be excluded by commenting out the corresponding line in the [import file](https://github.com/geops/tree-app/blob/master/lib/data/spatial/1-import.sh#L55) and rebuilding the tiles.

 ## Bugs

 Please use the [GitHub issue tracker](https://github.com/geops/tree-app/issues) for all bugs and feature requests.
 Before creating a new issue, do a quick search to see if the problem has been reported already.